a brief history of time by stephen hawking – overview

 As noted above, Aristotle considered the universe to be constant, so there would be no end.
 For the Judeo Christian tradition the world will end on Judgement Day – I’m not 100% sure about this, and Hawking doesn’t discuss it..

-For Hawking the question is whether the universe will continue to expand, or whether it will start to contract at some point and end back at the single point.
+In A Brief History of Time, for Hawking, the question is whether the universe will continue to expand, or whether it will start to contract at some point and end back at the single point.
 The answer to which future we have depends on the rate of expansion.
 If this is beyond a critical rate then the universe will continue to expand forever.
 There is some uncertainty about the amount of mass in the universe, and this is relevant to the rate of expansion as a universe of greater density will require a higher critical rate of expansion, but based on what we know at the time of writing it seems likely that there will be endless expansion.

 Hawking considers that it is possible to explain what happens during the big bang with quantum mechanics – the universe at that point is so small that quantum mechanics rather than the general theory of relativity is relevant.
 There’s a degree of uncertainty, and the link between quantum mechanics and relativity hasn’t yet been worked out.
 This is the part of the book that I struggled with the most, and I’ll need to come back to it to understand the implications.